 One of the many interesting facts about Switzerland is the country’s political system.
 There is a seven-member executive council that serves as a collective head of state.
 The council then selects one person to serve as president (referred to as “first among equals”) for a one-year term.

 Switzerland is a direct democracy, which means citizens over 18 can vote on how the country is run.
 Anyone can challenge any Swiss law by collecting 100,000 signatures within 18 months of the law being passed.
 Once there are enough signatures, the law goes out for a national vote.
 The citizens then decide whether it is passed or not.

 The Swiss also have unique laws about pet ownership and the most stringent animal welfare laws in the world.
 It is illegal to have only one social pet.
 This includes pets like fish, birds, guinea pigs or dogs.
 You are required to pay taxes for your dogs, based on their size and weight, and report if your dog dies.
 This alone makes me love Switzerland even more.

 High quality of life

 The Swiss enjoy a high quality of life even though Switzerland is one of the most expensive countries in the world.
 While things are priced higher than in other countries, Swiss workers also earn higher salaries than their counterparts.
 They also have a higher level of job security and low unemployment rates.

-Are enjoying reading fun facts about Switzerland?
-Check out the awesome reasons to visit Italy!
+Are you enjoying reading fun facts about Switzerland?
+Check out the great reasons to visit Italy!

 With that in mind, it’s not a surprise that the life expectancy here is 83.4 years.
 That is the second-highest in the world, behind Japan.
 Switzerland is also one of the happiest countries in the world.